MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 ---
-title: Manage admin access | Microsoft Defender for Cloud APps
+title: Configure admin access | Microsoft Defender for Cloud APps
 description: This article provides instructions for setting access to Defender for Cloud Apps for your admins. ms.date: 12/21/2023 ms.topic: how-to
 ---
-# Manage admin access
+# Configure admin access